 Matches/fixtures are held after school.
 We enter our teams into the local leagues against other state schools as well as playing friendly matches against Millfield Prep, All Hallows, Millfield, Stonar, Dauntsey’s, Bruton School for Girls, Kings, Kings Taunton, Beechen Cliff and Marlborough College.

-Students also have the opportunity to attend swimming on Mondays 4-5pm or Badminton and Self Defence on Thursday 4-5pm.
+Students also have the opportunity to attend Badminton on Mondays 4-5pm or Netball on Friday 4-5pm.
 These sessions are run by external coaches and have a small fee attached to them.

 As we are a small department we always welcome any parent volunteers to assist with coaching or officiating.
 If you have any coaching qualifications we would love to hear from you!